simonmichael/hledger_site/src/get-hledger-installed.md

 The examples in this book assume you are using this latest hledger version.
 (And if you're on Windows, that you are using powershell, not CMD.EXE.)

+Press the right arrow key (or click the right arrow button) again to step to the next page.

 <br>

 (Part of [hledger by example](hledger-by-example.md).)